david8zhang/system-design-notes/03_ACID-transactions/03_write_skew_and_phantoms.md

 We then have an invariant (rule) that at least 1 doctor needs to be active at all times.
 If two transactions concurrently try to set "Dr. Oz" and "Dr. Toboggan" to "INACTIVE", they'll both read that there are 2 "ACTIVE" doctors allowing each to set its respective doctor to "INACTIVE", violating the invariant.

 In other words, the end result of BOTH writes violate the invariant.
-This means row-level locking doesn’t work since the variant is applied over ALL data instead of just one row.
+This means row-level locking doesn’t work since the invariant is applied over ALL data instead of just one row.
 What we need is a predicate lock over ALL rows affected by the invariant.

 **Phantom Writes**